Marta (footballer): Style of play

-A small, quick, yet sturdy and tenacious player, who is regarded by many in the sport as the greatest female footballer of all time, Marta is known for her flair, quick feet, and exceptional skill on the ball, which has earned her comparisons with Ronaldinho, Romário, and also Pelé, who himself dubbed her as Pelé with skirts.
-In addition to her vision and technical skills, Marta is also known for her pace when dribbling at speed.
-Marta is capable of playing in several offensive positions: she began her career in an offensive midfield role as a classic number 10, although she was later deployed in a more advanced role, both as a supporting forward and as a main striker, or even on the wing, a position which allows her to cut into the middle and shoot on goal with her stronger left foot.
+A short yet sturdy player, Marta is known for her quick feet and on-the-ball skills which have earned her comparisons with notable Brazilian players including Ronaldinho, Romário, and also Pelé, who dubbed her Pelé with skirts.
+In addition to her vision and technical skills, Marta is often praised for her pace when dribbling.
+She has played in several offensive positions: she began her career in an offensive midfield role (as a classic number 10), although she has since been deployed in more high-pushing roles, both as a supporting forward and as a main striker, or even on the wing, a position which has allowed her to cut into the middle and shoot with her stronger left foot.
+Although primarily known as a playmaker, Marta is also a prolific goalscorer from both penalties and set-pieces.

+Public perception

+Marta has been described by some sports journalists and fellow players as one of the best female footballers of her generation.

+In 2024, the FIFA Marta Award was established to be awarded to the women's association football player judged to have scored the most aesthetically significant, or "most beautiful", goal of the calendar year; Marta herself won the inaugural award.

-Although she is primarily known for her creativity, chance creation, and ability to play off of her teammates as an advanced playmaker, Marta is a prolific goalscorer, who is renowned for her striking ability; she is also accurate from penalties and set-pieces.
-In addition to her footballing abilities, Marta has also stood out for her leadership.
+In addition to her footballing abilities, Marta has also been praised for her on-field leadership.